Okami0x0/OpenLovable/system-prompt.md

 </light-mode>

 <shadcn-sidebar>
-Here follows the documentation for the Shadcn Sidebar component, which you can use to add a sidebar to your OpenLovable project.
+Here follows the documentation for the Shadcn Sidebar component, which you can use to add a sidebar to your Dira-Tak-Builder project.
 If you use a sidebar, make sure that there's a way to collapse it or bring it back.

 # Usage